Tag Archives: Creator

 I certainly am not turned on to realize that a major religion, for instance, teaches the “facts” of man’s basically corrupt and sinful nature; surely a religion in the best sense can offer beliefs superior to those!
 At the same time, I take note of the latest efforts of biological researchers to explain how, millions of years ago, a primitive DNA molecule could begin to manufacture the protein upon which life “rides,” and thus get around the contradiction: What made the protein that sustains the processes of life, before that life was present to make the protein?
 The scientist involved hope the new hypothesis will survive further tests and become “fact,” thus giving clues to the riddles of origins and evolution.
 How does one deal with new facts that undermine old facts, in whatever field of endeavor?
 Do we say that reality has changed?
 Upon examination, facts give.

-verbal difficulties with the definition of life
+Verbal difficulties with the definition of life

 Because of the psychological strength of preconceived notions.
 Our kind of conscious mind is splendid and unique.
 It causes us, however, to interpret all other kinds of life according to our own specifications and experiences.